 There is no automatic right to any leave in term time.

-Staffordshire County Council understands the challenges that some parents face when booking holidays particularly during school holidays.
-However, we believe that, in order to ensure children receive the best education and prospects that they should be in school during term time.
+Staffordshire County Council understands the challenges that some parents face when booking holidays, particularly during school holidays.
+However, we believe that, in order to ensure children receive the best education and prospects, they should be in school during term time.

 The Local Authority will continue to monitor all school absences during term time and support head teachers in challenging parents who ignore the law.

 * Generally the DfE states that parents include all those with day to day responsibility for a child.